samjones00/docs/docs/_documentation/Debugging.md

 When plugins are registered their Exceptions are swallowed and captured in `AppHost.StartupErrors` so an individual Rogue plugin won't prevent your ServiceStack AppHost from starting.
 But when a plugin doesn't work properly it can be hard to determine the cause was due to an Exception occuring at Startup.

+### Request Info

+ServiceStack's Request Info feature is useful for debugging requests.
+Just add **?debug=requestinfo** in your `/pathinfo` and ServiceStack will return a dump of all the HTTP Request parameters to help with debugging interoperability issues.
+The RequestInfoFeature is only enabled in [DebugMode](/debugging#debugmode).

-To better highlight the presence of Startup Errors we're now adding a red warning banner in `/metadata` pages when in [DebugMode](/debugging#debugmode), e.g:
+To better highlight the presence of Startup Errors a red warning banner will also appera in `/metadata` pages when in [DebugMode](/debugging#debugmode), e.g:

 ![](/images/release-notes/startup-errors.png)